-Strong manufacturing base as well as a significant service sector, led by large and financial firms.
-In employment terms the largest industries (2018) were healthcare (29%). retail (15%), education (7%), manufacturing (7%) and administrative services (7%).
+Strong manufacturing base as well as a significant service sector, led by large public sector employers and financial firms.
+In employment terms the largest industries (2018) were healthcare (29%), retail (15%), education (7%), manufacturing (7%) and administrative services (7%).

-There is a good supply of hotels and guesthouses (largely located around the seafront) which offer a variety of accommodation types and standards.
+There is a good supply of hotels and guesthouses (largely located around the seafront) which offer a variety of accommodation types and standards. $\underline{\mathcal{Q}}$ well in comparison with other Coast to Capital local authorities.

-Retail economy well but its primary shopping areas could be performing more strongly.
+Retail economy performs reasonably well but its primary shopping areas could be performing more strongly.
 Vacancy rates for retail units are below the national average but slightly above the average for West Sussex.

-In 2016, productivity (measured by Gross Value Added) was

-approximately £66k per employee.
-Statistics shows that Worthing is still performing relatively with other Coast to Capital local
+In 2016, productivity (measured by Gross Value Added) was approximately £66k per employee.
+Statistics shows that Worthing is still performing relatively